Rpgilligan85/OO/README.md

-This is a leaflet example of creating dynamic marker clusters
+This is a leaflet example of creating dynamic marker clusters.

+Hi Nick